 Seasonal, short-term, and vacation rental properties are not eligible for assistance.

-Housing units located where federal assistance is not permitted by federal regulation, including floodways, or within runway clear zones of either a civil or military airport are not eligible.
+Housing units located where federal assistance is not permitted by federal regulation, including floodways, or within runway clear zones of either a civilian or military airport.

 Properties with delinquent mortgages, delinquent real property taxes, or properties that are subject to bankruptcy proceedings or in foreclosure.

-Properties with delinquent mortgages or real property taxes must show they are on a payment plan or cured the delinquency to move forward with eligibility review.
+Properties with delinquent mortgages or real property taxes unless the owner provides adequate documentation that they are on a payment plan or cured the delinquency to move forward with eligibility review.

 Properties located in floodways.